• Who We Are

 The FBI reports that the most frequent crimes include theft (larceny), burglary, and aggravated assault.

 Criminal laws exist at both federal and state levels.
 Penalties for crimes vary based on the type of crime, where it was committed, the individual’s involvement, and whether it is their first offense.
 Find the list of criminal lawyers in bangalore here.
+For those in California, Los Angeles Criminal Defense Firm DCDLAW is known for its strategic advocacy and experienced legal representation in a wide range of criminal cases

 What Do People Who Work in Criminal Law Do?